openmv/openmv/README.md

 Please follow the [best practices](https://developers.google.com/blockly/guides/modify/contribute/write_a_good_pr) when sending pull requests upstream.
 In general, the pull request should:
 * Fix one problem.
 Don't try to tackle multiple issues at once.
 * Use commits.
 Split the changes into logical groups using git commits.
-* Please make sure your commit messages are compliant with the following pattern:
+* Please make sure your commits subject lines are less than 78 characters, and match the following pattern:
 ```
-<scope>: description.
+<scope>: <description>.
 ```
 For example:
 ```